 I am most proud of the family that my husband and I have created.
 I have loved every single minute of it.
 Good memories, funny memories, learning memories and even the hard, sad memories.
 I wouldn’t trade it for anything, ever!

 We have been blessed with three amazing sons, two beautiful daughter-in-laws, and three precious granddaughters.
 Growing up, our sons got along well.
 Fights were not something that was commonplace.
 I’m not saying it didn’t happen, just not often enough to remember.
 Sure, they would sometimes wrestle but most always in fun.
 They truly loved and respected each other.
 They are different, yet the same in so many ways.
 Collectively, they are extroverted/introverted, handsome (but I am partial), funny, talented, successful, loving, faithful, and they each have a heart for those less fortunate.

 Over the last thirty years, doing anything for my family literally gives me all the feels.
 It gives me life.
 I’ve loved raising them, watching their sports, encouraging their dreams, cooking for them, doing their laundry, creating memorable holidays, buying them something special, or just having good ole conversation with them.

-So many times, I have heard people express their eagerness for their children to grow-up, graduate high school, go away to college, get jobs and move out of the house.
+So many times, I’ve heard people express their eagerness for their children to grow-up, graduate high school, go away to college, get jobs and move out of the house.
 All of those things are wonderful milestones, but I could never understand the hurry.
 What about just enjoying them, and having them around no matter what the time frame?

 In the grand scheme of things, if we are lucky, we have our children with us for the first 18 years of their lives.
 When you think about it, if we live to be 80, we have only had our children physically with us for such a short period of that time.
 I say, don’t wish it away.
 Don’t rush it.
 Embrace it!
 Every single year with your children is a gift.